5 Growth Stocks to Buy for 2020

 [Editor’s note: “5 Growth Stocks to Buy for 2020” was originally published in January 2020.
 It is regularly updated to include the most relevant information.]

 It may be time to the “buy the dip” in growth stocks.
-Here’s why.

-Counter to conventional wisdom, growth stocks have been outperforming value stocks during the coronavirus-inspired stock market panic.
-Year-to-date, the iShares Edge MSCI USA Momentum Factor ETF (NYSEARCA:MTUM) is down 20%, while the iShares Edge MSCI USA Value Factor ETF (NYSEARCA:VLUE) is down more than 33%.

-This surprise out-performance of growth stocks can be attributed to low rates.
+For three big reasons.

+First, across the globe, there’s tons of fiscal and monetary stimulus in the pipeline.
+Huge loans programs.
+Easy borrowing conditions.
+Delayed taxes.
+All that stimulus should goose a sharp and vigorous economic rebound once the coronavirus pandemic passes.

-That is, the U.S. Federal Reserve has cut interest rates to zero, and yields on fixed income instruments are at record lows.
-Low rates help growth stocks, by lowering the discount rate on future profits and increasing the net present value of those future profits (from which growth stocks derive all their value).
+Second, interest rates are at record lows, priming growth stocks for a monstrous rebound when the economy improves.
+That’s because low interest rates tend to help growth stocks, by decreasing the discount rate on future profits (from which growth stocks derive all their value).

-Low rates also mean that growth stocks will have more firepower once the coronavirus passes and markets rebound.
-That could happen, soon, given that coronavirus cases in Italy are starting to plateau (and they were the first country in Europe to enforce quarantining).

-In other words, low rates and plateauing cases in Italy pave a path for growth stocks to rebound in a big way over the next few months.
+Third, it increasingly appears that the peak of the coronavirus pandemic is just around the corner.
+Everywhere that humans have practiced social distancing for more than two weeks — such as China, South Korea, Iran, Italy, and Seattle — the number of daily new cases is falling.
+Assuming the rest of the world follows a similar trajectory — and stays the course with social distancing measures — then statistical modeling says the virus will peak in mid-April.

+Big picture: swift private and public sector response to the coronavirus pandemic means that we should be mostly through this crisis by May or June.
+Supportive fiscal and monetary policy give the economy ample firepower to rebound sharply thereafter.
+In order to best profit off this rebound, investors should buy growth stocks today.

 With that in mind, the best growth stocks to buy for a big rebound in the back-half of 2020 include: